 The 2022 March Mammal Madness WILD North America WOLF is from Superior National Forest in Minnesota and a boreal forest ecosystem.
 Within this system, wolves are carnivores, cooperatively hunting large herbivores.
-Working in a group, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the Wolf in the park ecosystem.

-- 1) Select your park (Voyagers National Park bc Superior Forest isn't in the database), category (Mammals), click circle for full list.
-The list will have dozens of species, many with familiar names - 2) Find species and fill in species common names that match the criteria to complete the tables below.
-Make sure the species is currently confirmed to be in the park from the "Occurence" column - 3) Note if the species is Abundant (A), Common (C), Uncommon (U), or Rare (R) next to their common name. - 4) Cross out the remaining box(es) if there are fewer than 3 species that meet the criteria in each table column
+Working alone, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the Black Bear in the park ecosystem.
+First select your park (Superior National Forest), category (Mammals), click circle for full list.The list will have dozens of species, many with familiar names.
+Find species and fill in species common names that match the criteria to complete the tables below.
+Make sure the species is currently in the park from the "Occurence" column.